The Gravito-Phononic Effect: A Quantum Signature of Linearised Gravity: Introduction

 We discuss how this framework applies to the context of linearized quantum gravity, where the graviton-phonon interaction serves as an analog to photon-electron interactions in quantum electrodynamics, corrobarating the connections to the photo-electric effect for gravito-phononic transitions made in Ref.~\cite{tobar2023detecting}.
-Our analysis demonstrates that general coupled oscillator systems, under beam-splitter interactions, can replicate all core signatures of the photo-electric effect.

-This work is organized as follows: In Section II, we revisit the classical and quantum descriptions of the photo-electric effect, outlining the key signatures that have been historically interpreted as evidence for quantized interactions.
-In Section III, we generalize these concepts to energy transfer between coupled harmonic oscillators, demonstrating how such systems can reproduce the core features of the photo-electric effect.
-Finally, in Section IV, we discuss the application to the gravito-phononic detector model, connecting to the results of Ref.~\cite{tobar2023detecting}.
+More generally, the coupled oscillator model is a generic model for the energy exchange for all recently proposed graviton detection methods \cite{tobar2023detecting, tobar2024detectingkhzgravitonsneutron,carney2023}.